 Now, this may sound repetitive, but make sure you’re keeping those puppies warm!
 The three key ingredients to this pepper-growing recipe are sun, heat, and moisture.
 If you are having trouble keeping the seeds warm, a heating pad underneath the trays/pots could be helpful.
 When it comes to watering your seeds, you want the soil or grow medium to stay moist.
 Watering every other day or even every three days would be a good schedule.

 Transferring Your Seedlings

 After you see some growth and think it’s time to transfer your sprouts into a bigger pot, just be sure that every new pot you put them into is taller and wider than the last, to help continue their growth.
 When transferring the plants, try to carefully grab them by a leaf, rather than the stem.
 This can often damage the plant and prevent any more growth.
 Once you think they are ready for the real world, be sure to gradually get them used to the outdoors.
+This is called hardening the plant.
 Start by putting the pot outside for the day and bring it in during the night.
 Continue this routine for about a week to ten days so it can get accustomed to the weather/temperature difference.
 When the time is right, you can add them to your garden and wait for some nice hot peppers!